t2mune/mrtparse/examples/README.rst

 Description
 ~~~~~~~~~~~

-This script displays the contents of a MRT format file.
+This script displays the contents of a MRT format data.

 Usage
 ~~~~~